 You may go back to your usual diet and activities after the procedure, unless your healthcare provider advises you otherwise.

 After recovery, you may go back to your hospital room or discharged to your home.
 If this procedure was done as an outpatient, plan to have someone drive you home.

-Once at home, you should check the injection site for bleeding.
-A small bruise is normal, as is an occasional drop of blood at the site.
+Once at home, check the injection site for bleeding.
+A small bruise is normal.
+So is an occasional drop of blood at the site.

-Watch the leg or arm for changes in temperature or color, pain, numbness, tingling, or loss of function of the limb.
+Watch the leg or arm for changes in temperature or color, pain, numbness, tingling, or loss of function.

 Drink plenty of fluids to prevent dehydration and to help pass the contrast dye.

-You may be told to avoid heavy activity and not to take a hot bath or shower for a period of time after the procedure.
+You may be told to not do heavy activity and not to take a hot bath or shower for a period of time after the procedure.